 Thank you for presenting at one of our virtual SEISMIC Conversations!
 We have provided some information below to help you prepare for the event.

-- SEISMIC Conversations are scheduled for one hour
+- SEISMIC Conversations are scheduled for 90 minutes.

 Preparing Your Presentation

-- You will have 7 minutes to present.
-Though PowerPoint slides are not required, if you plan to use them we suggest that you limit the presentation to no more than 10 slides.
+- You will have 12 minutes to present (not including Q&A).
+Though PowerPoint slides are not required, if you plan to use them we suggest that you limit the presentation to no more than 12 slides.

 - Please keep in mind that attendees may be more or less familiar with the work of your Working Group.
 Keep your presentations at a high enough level so all attendees can engage with it.